harshadeepg/TREC_Project/TREC/README.md

 For example: each text file represents one event with all the tweets related to that event in a libSVM format word vector representaion.

 to use peersimulator, please read the instruction here: https://github.com/nitinnat/GADGET

+GADGET SVM, as mentioned in the above github repo, is for one dataset.
+However, TREC 2019-A has 7 events but in effect there are 15 events.
+As an example, earthquake is an event, however, files 'guatemalaEarthquake2012', 'nepalEarthquake2015', 'italyEarthquakes2012' likewise are three different events under earthquake event.
+In addition, each event is a seperate dataset for us.
+As such, we build independent models for each of the events.

+It must be noted that, GADGET SVM is a linear binary classifier.
+The TREC 2019-A is a multi-class multi-label classification problem.
+However, there distribution of the classes is not great if we process to model a multi-class problem therefore, we do binary classifier on each class.
+In other words, for a given tweet, the class/category under consideration is given label '1' and rest all the categories are given '-1'.
+Therefore, on a high level, we have for each event, we build a binary classifier for each category.

+But we need the datasets in a particular format in order to use the GADGET SVM algorithm.
+The whole process is automated and the bashscripts : <TBD> can be used to create the folder and datasets.